 What does Namaste mean?

-If there is a word that we hear regularly in the world of yoga , it is Namasté .
-Before using it, it is important to know its meaning, we suggest you know the origin of the word and its meaning.
+If there's one word you hear regularly in the world of yoga, it's Namaste.
+Before using it, it's important to understand its meaning.
+We invite you to discover the origin of the word and its significance.

 Origins and meaning of Namaste